 Sampling and analysis requirements

-Before land applying an IBP or submitting a permit application, you must collect and analyze a representative portion of IBP for the nine analytes listed below, on a dry weight basis.
-However, sweet corn silage doesn't require analysis, and if there's no oil and grease in a waste stream, that analysis is not necessary.
+Before land applying an IBP or submitting a permit application, you must collect and analyze a representative portion of IBP for the nine analytes listed below.
+If the IBP does not contain fats, oils, or grease, the oil and grease analysis is not necessary.
+Sweet corn silage doesn't require analysis.

-Analyze IBP for all pollutants with a "reasonable likelihood" of being present, based on your knowledge of the waste generation process.
+Depending on the nature of the IBP, additional analytes may be needed.
+Analyze the IBP for all pollutants with a "reasonable likelihood" of being present, based on your knowledge of the waste generation process.
 MPCA staff may also request additional analysis when you submit a notification or permit application.
 If it's possible that your IBP contains polychlorinated biphenyls (PCBs) or dioxin/furan compounds, these must also be analyzed for and the test results discussed with the MPCA.
 The IBP is also subject to ongoing monitoring; the number of samples is determined by IBP generated and land applied during a cropping year.

 The general permit can usually cover land application of IBPs from food, beverage, and agricultural industries.
 IBPs not covered by the general permit include: